egoag/retoohs/README.md

 Demo: [https://retoohs.herokuapp.com](https://retoohs.herokuapp.com).
 *This project is under development*

-# Requirements
+## Requirements

  -  Python 3.5
- -  Django 1.9
+ -  Django 1.10
- -  Web Server (Nginx or Apache)
+ -  Web Server (Nginx or Apache for production environment)

-# Tutorial
+## Installation

 Clone or download an release, install the requirements (or via virtualenv):